Alleviating the $H_0$ tension through the interacting dark energy model from quantum gravitational field theory in light of DESI DR2: Acknowledgments

 \section{Acknowledgments}

-We thank Yun-He Li, and Jia-Le Ling for their helpful discussions.
-This work was supported by the National SKA Program of China (Grants Nos.
-2022SKA0110200 and 2022SKA0110203), the National Natural Science Foundation of China (Grants Nos.
-12533001, 12575049, and 12473001), the China Manned Space Program (Grant No. CMS-CSST-2025-A02), and the National 111 Project (Grant No. B16009).
+We thank Yun-He Li and Jia-Le Ling for their helpful discussions.
+This work was supported by the National Natural Science Foundation of China (Grants Nos.
+12533001, 12575049, and 12473001), the National SKA Program of China (Grants Nos.
+2022SKA0110200 and 2022SKA0110203), the China Manned Space Program (Grant No. CMS-CSST-2025-A02), and the National 111 Project (Grant No. B16009).

+\textbf{Data Availability Statement} This manuscript has no associated data.
+[Author’s comment: All data analysed in this work is publicly available and references have been provided in Sect.~\ref{sec2}.]

+\textbf{Code Availability Statement} This manuscript has no associated code/software.
+[Author’s comment: In this work, we utilized the publicly available software packages Cobaya and GetDist, with relevant references provided in Sect.~\ref{sec2}]